fbilo22/BeerCrafter/README.md

 The database is used to store recipes, brew sessions, ingredients and instructions/notes.

-Since the requirements are very simple, I used the SQLite database
+Since the requirements are very simple, I used the SQLite database.

+In retrospect, using something like postgresSQL would have been a better idea.
+SQLite does not support concurent connections, which makes it non-optimal for production use.
+It is also not supported by platforms like Heroku.

 Database diagram:
 ![image](SQLite_Tables_diagram.png)